 LARRY SILBERMANN: There's always lessons to be gained.
-You know we're documenting history.
-You know those who don't learn from history are, are doomed to repeat it.
-For a city like Savannah that's a coastal community and every year we're facing threats of hurricanes, then any time we can bring that closer to our viewers so they can see how other hurricanes are creating damage, destruction, havoc on a region, then it, it gives everyone here the greater appreciation for what they need to do next time.
+You know, we're documenting history.
+You know, "those who don't learn from history are doomed to repeat it."
+For a city like Savannah that's a coastal community, and every year we're facing threats of hurricanes --then any time we can bring that closer to our viewers, so they can see how other hurricanes are creating damage, destruction, havoc on a region, then it gives everyone here the greater appreciation for what they need to do next time.

-LARRY SILBERMANN: You know I don't know that my feelings would change; if something tragic or horrible happened, you know, I'd look at it and, and go-- what did we do wrong - and move on.
-I've worked in all four corners of this country and I've covered just about every kind of natural disaster there is, and you know each time you learn and become smarter about it.
+LARRY SILBERMANN: You know, I don't know that my feelings would change.
+If something tragic or horrible happened, you know, I'd look at it and, and go-- what did we do wrong - and move on.
+And you know, each time you learn and become smarter about it.
 I feel comfortable that I'm not putting someone at great, great risk here.
-You know we, we have a public service to, to cover news when and where it happens, and-- you know that's what we do, and it - we're a voluntary army.
-I mean no one was drafted in and forced to do anything.
+You know we, we have a public service to, to cover news when and where it happens, and--you know, that's what we do, and it - we're a voluntary army.
+I mean, no one was drafted in and forced to do anything.
 People do what they do in this business cause they love what they do.

 LARRY SILBERMANN: Thank you.